stacklio/stackl/docs/content/advanced/tasks_and_processing.md

 This task is then given to the task broker where it will be processed until either a mandatory timeout expires, it is processed succesfully, or has to be rollbacked.
 Depending on the request, the API will either starts asynchronously waiting on the result of the task, waiting until the timeout in the worst case, or is immediately given the future location where the result of the request may be reviewed.

-There is no logic in the API and it is completely asynchronous and decoupled from the task processing and will not block.
+There is no computational logic in the API and it is completely asynchronous and decoupled from the task processing and will not block.
 If the task should normally be done relatively soon, it justs awaits the result of the task asynchronously, allowing other work to be done in the meantime by the program and ensure a bounded waiting time.
 Alternatively, if the task duration is long, it will not wait but simply allow the result of the task to be examined at a later point in time.
 There is still a mandatory timeout in this case which will stop and rollback the task if exceeded, to avoid tasks from returning results long after they are relevant.